Roger Greaney was just 16 when he started his apprenticeship at City Collision Repairs (CCR) 47 years ago.

 He said the industry was now split between panel beaters with new equipment, needed to fulfil manufacturer's repair levels, and old-school panel beaters.

-Six years ago it moved into its current purpose-built building which Mr Greaney said was a game-changer.
-Previously cars were moved up to 20 times in course of a major repair, today a car is rarely moved more than five times.
+Six years ago it moved into its current purpose-built building which he said was a game changer.
+Previously cars were moved up to 20 times over course of a major repair, today a car is rarely moved more than five times.
 The industry norm is each move takes seven minutes.